 Have you noticed that your child’s foot seems stiff when he walks?
-Does he have flat arches?
+Does (s)he have flat arches?
 Is there any pain during walking and other activities?
-If so, he may be suffering from an inherited condition called tarsal coalition.
+If so, (s)he may be suffering from an inherited condition called tarsal coalition.

-Your foot and ankle contain 26 bones, and seven of these bones are in a group called the tarsal bones.
+The foot and ankle contain 26 bones, and seven of these bones are in a group called the “tarsal bones”.
 These are located towards the back of the foot, including the heel area.
-If two or more bones in this area are joined together, it is called a tarsal coalition.
-The two most common sites affected are between the calcaneus and the talus and between the calcaneus and the navicular.
-Usually, this condition happens in the womb when the feet are forming.
-An abnormal band of tissue will form between these two bones.
+If two or more bones in this area are joined together, it is called a “tarsal coalition”.
+The two most common sites affected are between the calcaneus and the talus, and between the calcaneus and the navicular.